Fort Walton Beach Aggravated Battery with a Deadly Weapon Attorney

 The Florida sentencing guidelines indicate that Aggravated Battery is a level 7 offense with a sentence of at least 21 months incarceration.
 Depending on the severity of the victim’s injury, the minimum sentence can be much higher.

-Either way, when it comes time to make decisions about the final outcome, you will know that we are prepared, that we have explored all options, and that we have put you in the best position possible for a favorable outcome.
+Either way, when it comes time to make decisions about the final outcome, you will know that I am prepared, have explored all options, and have put you in the best position possible for a favorable outcome.